 The return value is a list containing the following components

-generalized Schur form of A.
+Sgeneralized Schur form of A.

-generalized Schur form of B.
+Tgeneralized Schur form of B.

-the number of eigenvalues. (after sorting) for which the sorting condition is true.
+sdimthe number of eigenvalues. (after sorting) for which the sorting condition is true.

-numerator of the eigenvalues (complex).
+alphanumerator of the eigenvalues (complex).

-denominator of the eigenvalues (complex).
+betadenominator of the eigenvalues (complex).

-matrix of left Schur vectors (matrix Q).
+Qmatrix of left Schur vectors (matrix Q).

-matrix of right Schur vectors (matrix Z).
+Zmatrix of right Schur vectors (matrix Z).

-The generalized eigenvalues can be computed by calling function gevalues
+The generalized eigenvalues can be computed by calling function gevalues.

-uses the LAPACK routines DGGES
+gqz uses the LAPACK routines DGGES and ZGGES.

 LAPACK is from http://www.netlib.org/lapack.